Skip to content

 Breed History:

 The Pug, a beloved toy breed, has origins dating back to 400 B.C. when similar dogs were bred in ancient China.
 Some believe Dutch traders brought them to Europe, while others suggest they descended from short-haired Pekingese or small Bulldogs.
 Favoured by royalty, Pugs became popular in European courts, especially in Victorian times.
 Known for their playful and affectionate nature, they were also companions to Tibetan monks.
-Recognized for their charm and intelligence, Pugs excel as watchdogs and performers.
+Recognised for their charm and intelligence, Pugs excel as watchdogs and performers.
 Today, they are cherished for their loyalty, expressive faces, and endearing, fun-loving personalities.

 Gender